experiment with media

 We are devoted to helping and educating the dance community and offer professional classes and workshops, including choreography, technique, web design for the arts and social media.

-Ongoing company members/collaborators are percussionist Toshi Makihara, composer Micronesia, composer and lecturer Greg Dunn, dancers and choreographers Eric Conroe, Emma Morehouse, Erin Shanti Desmond, Greg Holt, Zack Svoboda and Lisa Rothstein.
+Ongoing dancers/collaborators are percussionist Toshi Makihara, composer Micronesia, composer and lecturer Greg Dunn, dancers and choreographers Eric Conroe, Emma Morehouse, Erin Shanti Desmond, Greg Holt, Zack Svoboda, Lisa Rothstein, Christina Gesualdi, Annie Wilson, Megan Bridge, Adam Kerbel and Mason Rosenthal.

 Zornitsa’s Artist Statement: